Advanced

 expect(new Set(captured).size).toBe(1);

-Use the CLI to run compiled route files/folders as an integration check:
+Use the CLI to run compiled capability files/folders as an integration check:

 Troubleshooting